hotwax/oms-documentation/documents/learn-netsuite/netsuite-deployment/prerequisiteSyncs/installNetsuiteReader.md

 ## 2. Add NetSuite Reader

-On the page, you will see `Load Netsuite` button, click on it to Load the reader.
+On the page, you will see `Load Netsuite` button, click on it to load the reader.

 ## 3. Verify Reader

-After clicking the button, you will see a new Netsuite page in the Settings section in the Hamburger menu of OMS.
+After clicking the button, you will see a new NetSuite page in the Settings section in the hamburger menu of OMS.